Skip navigation

 Supporting your apprentice to achieve success

-• Provide an employer mentor who is able to dedicate sufficient time and effort to support the apprentice and can make provisions to ensure they have the best possible chance of success at End-point assessment (EPA).
+• Provide a workplace mentor who is able to dedicate sufficient time and effort to support the apprentice and can make provisions to ensure they have the best possible chance of success at End-point assessment (EPA).

-• Make provision for both employer mentor and apprentice to attend regular progress review (tri-partite) meetings with their University Workplace Coach.
+• Make provision for both workplace mentor and apprentice to attend regular progress review meetings with their University workplace coach.

-• Ensure your apprentices are motivated and encouraged to complete their programme to EPA.
+• Ensure your apprentices are motivated and encouraged to complete their programme through to completion of EPA.

 Apprentice or Employer Changes